eBardX/XestiMonitors/README.md

 ## <a name="usage">Usage</a>

-XestiMonitors provides almost a dozen fully-functional monitor classes right out of the box that make it easy for your app to monitor and respond to many common system-generated events.
+XestiMonitors provides nearly a dozen fully-functional monitor classes right out of the box that make it easy for your app to monitor and respond to many common system-generated events.
 All monitors conform to the `Monitor` protocol.
 This allows you to create arrays of monitors that can be started or stopped uniformly and thereby save on coding.

-For example, in a custom view controller, you can lazily instantiate several monitors and then lazily instantiate an array variable containing the monitors:
+For example, in a custom view controller, you can lazily instantiate several monitors and, in addition, lazily instantiate an array variable containing these monitors:

 ```swift
 lazy var keyboardMonitor: KeyboardMonitor = { KeyboardMonitor { /* do something… */ } }()